ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Note density should consist of mostly 1/1 and 1/2, occasional 1/4, or slower rhythms.**
 - **Avoid using more than 5 consecutive 1/4 notes.**
 - **Long streams of 1/2 notes should include, at minimum, a 1/1 pause where natural to implement after every musical phrase**, as these can become too physically demanding for players at this level.
-- **Avoid using chords during consecutive 1/4 note patterns.** However, using a chord to end a pattern is fine.
+- **Avoid using chords during consecutive 1/4 note patterns.** However, using a chord to begin or to end pattern is fine.
 - **Avoid anchors consisting of three or more notes.** While they are easy for players to read, longer anchors are strenuous.
 - **Avoid using 1/4 minijacks or other jack patterns.** These patterns are too physically demanding for players at this level.
 - **Manipulating slider velocity is discouraged.** Slider velocity should only be changed for sections of music with different intensities and should not be drastically variable throughout the beatmap.